c19witness/uk-covid19-inquiry/2023-12-13_module-2/12_SOBO:_British_Medical_Association_by_Mr_Stanton.rst

 This shock was described by Professor Halpern as a bolt from the blue, the penny had dropped.
 All of this calls for serious consideration of a more refined approach to risk assessment and to the communication of risk as suggested by Professor Horby.

 Over the entire period of the pandemic there was a failure to take a sufficiently precautionary approach.
-This is evident on a range of issues, including asymptomatic and aerosol transmission, the delay in imposing protective measures, and in seeking to open up too soon and too quickly.
+This is evident on a range of issues, including asymptomatic and :outline:`aerosol transmission`, the delay in imposing protective measures, and in seeking to open up too soon and too quickly.

-A more precautionary approach, for example through a focus on ventilation and mask wearing, could have been taken without significant economic impact, and at key moments of easing throughout the pandemic the BMA called for such an approach, which generally was not heeded.
+A more precautionary approach, for example through a focus on :outline:`ventilation` and :outline:`mask wearing`, could have been taken without significant economic impact, and at key moments of easing throughout the pandemic the BMA called for such an approach, which generally was not heeded.

 There was little evidence that the UK Government learned from the mistakes of the first wave leading in to the inevitable second wave, despite the wide acknowledgement that it had the potential to be even worse than the first, and at a time when vaccines remained unavailable.
 Instead, the country opened up too quickly, typified by the reckless Eat Out to Help Out initiative, which was decided without scientific input, despite the obvious risk of adversely impacting Covid transmission rates, and in which respect a study from 2020 suggests it was responsible for between 8% to 17% of new infections.